MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L03_Deploy_host_pools_and_hosts_with_ARM_templates_ADDS.md

 ## Instructions

-### Exercise 1: Deploy Azure Windows Virtual Desktop host pools and hosts by using Azure Resource Manager templates
+### Exercise 1: Deploy Azure Virtual Desktop host pools and hosts by using Azure Resource Manager templates

 The main tasks for this exercise are as follows:

-1. Prepare for deployment of an Azure Windows Virtual Desktop host pool by using an Azure Resource Manager template
+1. Prepare for deployment of an Azure Virtual Desktop host pool by using an Azure Resource Manager template
-1. Deploy an Azure Windows Virtual Desktop host pool and hosts by using an Azure Resource Manager template
+1. Deploy an Azure Virtual Desktop host pool and hosts by using an Azure Resource Manager template
-1. Verify deployment of the Azure Windows Virtual Desktop host pool and hosts
+1. Verify deployment of the Azure Virtual Desktop host pool and hosts
-1. Prepare for adding of hosts to the existing Azure Windows Virtual Desktop host pool by using an Azure Resource Manager template
+1. Prepare for adding of hosts to the existing Azure Virtual Desktop host pool by using an Azure Resource Manager template
-1. Add hosts to the existing Azure Windows Virtual Desktop host pool by using an Azure Resource Manager template
+1. Add hosts to the existing Azure Virtual Desktop host pool by using an Azure Resource Manager template
-1. Verify changes to the Azure Windows Virtual Desktop host pool
+1. Verify changes to the Azure Virtual Desktop host pool
-1. Manage personal desktop assignments in the Azure Windows Virtual Desktop host pool
+1. Manage personal desktop assignments in the Azure Virtual Desktop host pool

-#### Task 1: Prepare for deployment of an Azure Windows Virtual Desktop host pool by using an Azure Resource Manager template
+#### Task 1: Prepare for deployment of an Azure Virtual Desktop host pool by using an Azure Resource Manager template

 1. From your lab computer, start a web browser, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing credentials of a user account with the Owner role in the subscription you will be using in this lab.
 1. In the Azure portal, search for and select **Virtual machines** and, from the **Virtual machines** blade, select **az140-dc-vm11**.